PublicDomainRelease/SEAWAT/readme.txt

 C. COMPILING

-Although executable versions of the programs are provided, the source code of the SEAWAT program is provided in the swt2k_v3_13\source directory so that the program can be recompiled if necessary.
+Although executable versions of the programs are provided, the source code of the SEAWAT program is provided in the swt2k_v4_00\source directory so that the program can be recompiled if necessary.
 However, no support can be provided for users generating their own versions of the software.
-In general, SEAWAT-2000 should be compiled for serial processing (as opposed to parallel processing).
+In general, SEAWAT should be compiled for serial processing (as opposed to parallel processing).
 For serial-processing mode, all source files are contained in the source directory except one.
 In addition to the files in the source directory, the file para-non.f in the source/serial directory must be compiled.

-SEAWAT-2000 is now distributed with the GMG solver, which is primarily written in the C programming language.
+SEAWAT is distributed with the GMG solver, which is primarily written in the C programming language.
 For issues related to compiling and linking with the GMG solver, please refer to: http://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/Compiling.html

-For those using the Compaq Visual Fortran compiler, the workspace files are included in the CVF-Compiler folder under the source folder.
-These files can be copied to source folder and used with CVF for compiling SEAWAT-2000.
+For those using the Intel Fortran compiler, the Microsoft Visual Studio 2005 solution file is included in the Intel folder under the swt_v4 folder.

-IMPORTANT: For the SEAWAT-2000 program to operate correctly, the program must be compiled such that all real variables are defined as double precision.
+IMPORTANT: For the SEAWAT program to operate correctly, the program must be compiled such that all real variables are defined as double precision.
 The program may not work correctly using the default option (single precision) in most compilers.

 D. INSTALLING

-There are no special instructions for installing the SEAWAT program provided that users run the program using the approach outlined in the SEAWAT-2000 documentation.
+There are no special instructions for installing the SEAWAT program provided that users run the program using the approach outlined in the SEAWAT documentation.

 E. RUNNING THE SOFTWARE

-The data arrays in SEAWAT are dynamically allocated, so models are not limited by hard-coded array limits.
+Most of the data arrays in SEAWAT are dynamically allocated, so models are not limited by hard-coded array limits.
 However, it is best to have enough random-access memory (RAM) available to hold all of the required data.
 If there is less available RAM than this, the program will use virtual memory, but this slows computations significantly.

-The swt2k runfile for use on personal computers uses a different structure for unformatted files than has been used in earlier versions of MODFLOW distributed by the USGS.
+The swt_v4 runfile for use on personal computers uses a different structure for unformatted files than has been used in earlier versions of MODFLOW distributed by the USGS.
 Unformatted files generally have a structure that is compiler specific.
 MODFLOW-2000 Versions prior to